Amendments to legislation will improve access to adoption information for adult adoptees, birth parents and siblings.

 Read more about time sensitive changes that could affect adult adoptees and birth parents (PDF, 32 KB).

-Read more about changes to the Post Adoption Registry.
+Read more about changes to Records, Registry and Connections.

-The Post Adoption Registry maintains Alberta adoption records that date back to the 1920s and provides information and services related to all adoptions granted in Alberta to adult adoptees, descendants of deceased adoptees, birth parents, birth family members and adoptive parents.
+Records, Registry and Connections maintains Alberta adoption records that date back to the 1920s and provides information and services related to all adoptions granted in Alberta to adult adoptees, descendants of deceased adoptees, birth parents, birth family members and adoptive parents.

 Adoption records include a variety of documents, including identifying and non-identifying information.
 An adult adoptee, descendant of deceased adoptee, birth parent or birth family member can request information from the adoption record or submit a contact preference.